-Fortunately Blackstone griddle top is very easy to clean.
-By following a few steps, you should be able to prevent the most corrosion.
+Fortunately, Blackstone griddle top is very easy to clean.
+By following a few steps, you should be able to prevent corrosion.
 Even the rustiest top is possible to get back to the life of delicious cooking again.

 But is it possible?

-So, without further ado, let’s dive in our step by step process of Blackstone Griddle Top Replacement.
+So, without further ado, let’s dive into our step by step process of Blackstone griddle top replacement.

-Here are the simple steps to recover a griddle top even with heavy corrosion.
+Here are the simple steps you need to follow to recover a griddle top, even if it’s been affected by heavy corrosion.

 Step 1: Arrange the following materials and tool to get the job done.

-Before the start, don’t forget to put on the safety glasses and heat-resistant gloves.
+Before starting, don’t forget to put on the safety glasses and heat-resistant gloves.

-Step 4: After 2 minutes turn the griddle off
+Step 4: Turn the griddle off after 2 minutes.

 Let it cool down.

-By using a metal scraper scrape as much corrosion off as you can.
+Use a metal scraper to scrape off as much corrosion as you can.

 Instead of a metal scraper, you can also use a metal spatula.
 Don’t use any water at this step, do it dry.

-Water is one of the elements for causing rust.
-So, using water at this step will be counterproductive.
+Water is one of the elements that cause rust, so using water at this step will be counterproductive.

-There are many ways that you can strip off the old seasoning.
-To make this step more hassle-free you can also use an orbital sander instead of metal scraper or metal spatula.
+There are many ways through which you can strip off the old seasoning.
+To make this step more hassle-free, you can also use an orbital sander instead of a metal scraper or metal spatula.

 Obviously, you’ll need many sanding discs.
-Be sure to make most of your sanding disc switching from sanding at an angle to sand flatly.
+Be sure to make most of your sanding disc by switching from sanding at an angle to sanding flatly.
 This step may take more than an hour to sand off the old seasoning.

 At the end of this stage, you’re left with a smooth, clean surface.

-If you want to use flaxseed oil, you’re welcome.
-There is nothing wrong with that.
-However, if you can’t find flaxseed oil, you can use any cooking oil.
+You can use flaxseed oil if you want to, however, if you can’t find flaxseed oil, you can use any cooking oil.

 Canola oil or extra virgin olive oil will do the trick correctly.
-Spread the oil around the griddle surface.
-Use paper towels to wipe the surface.
+Spread the oil around the griddle surface and use paper towels to wipe the surface.
 Apply more oil and wipe the surface down again and again.
-Do this until all of the debris and rust is gone.
-If you missed any spots just go back over them with oil and the grill stone.
+Do this until all the debris and rust is gone.
+If you missed any spots, just go back over them with oil and the grill stone.

 Turn your griddle on to medium-high heat.
 You’ll see the oil start to smoke and the surface of your griddle will start to discolor as the oil is bonding to the metal surface.

-Keep your griddle on medium-high heat until the oil stop smoking and your griddle surface starts to turn matte gray for the sake of time.
+Keep your griddle on medium-high heat until the oil stops smoking and your griddle surface starts to turn matte gray for the sake of time.
 It’ll typically take about 3 minutes.
-Turn your griddle off.
-Let it cool down.
+Turn your griddle off and let it cool down.

 Let your griddle cool.

 Once you’ve seasoned your griddle, you want to store it with a protective layer of oil to create a barrier from air and moisture.
-You can use whatever cooking oil you’d like for this step and wipe layer in between uses.
+You can use whatever cooking oil you like for this step and wipe layer in-between uses.
 Don’t forget to wipe down all the sides of the griddle top to make sure you do this every time you use your griddle.

 So, no more RUST.